• Skip to primary navigation

 3. How will they benefit from buying it from you?
 What problem will it solve for them?

-That’s pretty straight forward and enough to construct a tagline.
+That’s pretty straightforward and enough to construct a tagline.

 Now, use this basic template to create a tagline for your own business: